Court throws out manslaughter charge against clerk in Detroit gas station shooting

 Video showed McCray repeatedly cursing and insisting he was going to leave the gas station with the items.
 Three more people entered before Aiyash pushed a button to lock the door, keeping the four inside.

 The door was eventually unlocked.
-But before anyone could leave, one person was fatally shot and two more were wounded.
+But before anyone left, one person was fatally shot and two more were wounded.

 Prosecutors seeking to keep the case on track cited a groundbreaking 2023 legal precedent that cleared the way for charges against the parents of Michigan school shooter Ethan Crumbley.
 Authorities said their son's actions were foreseeable.